Gainesville FL short sales

-Short sales are good for buyers because they can generally get a lot more house for their money.
-These properties are usually very competitively priced in order for the sellers to unload them before they end up in foreclosure.
-Although there are fewer short sale properties available in the Gainesville Florida market than in other parts of the country, there still are plenty to choose from.
+Buyers generally get a lot more house for their money in a short sale situation, because these properties are usually very competitively priced in order for the sellers to unload them before they end up in foreclosure.
+Although there are a lot less short sale properties available in the Gainesville Florida market than in other parts of the country, there still are plenty to choose from.

 How do I buy a short sale?

-1 – Find a Realtor who has experience with short sales.
+- Find a Realtor who has experience working with short sales.